kamilfranek/kamilfranek.github.io/_posts/2018-06-06-how-can-census-data-help-you-to-evaluate-business-potential.md

 Another important characteristic I want to look at is age.
 Note that I’m using census data, which allows me to look at the whole country at a city level.
 On the other hand, I have to accept that data are shifted a few years back since the last census was in 2011.

+>The strongest group are people born at the 70s called "Husák's Children" after the Communist leader of Czechoslovakia at that time.
+A Result of population policies.

 <figure>
     <a href="/assets/images/plot_cr_age.png"><img src="/assets/images/plot_cr_age.png" alt="How old is the Czech Population"></a>
     <figcaption></figcaption>